Chapter Twenty Three

 When I returned home that year, I flew again in a Piedmont Airlines turboprop regional airplane by Fairchild-Hiller which had wing mounted engines at my eye level.
-As we approached St Louis, we ran into a rain storm which was bumpy, loud, and blocked out the sun.
+As we approached St Louis, we descended through a heavy thunderstorm which was bumpy, loud, and blocked out the sun.
 The darkness was pierced only by ominous streaks of lightning that seemed all too close.

-To top it off, I had a view of the rear of the engine, and could see flames and fumes coming from them and illuminating the nearby clouds.
+To top it off, I had a view of the rear of the engines, and could see flames and fumes coming from them and illuminating the nearby clouds.
 I thought the engine was on fire!
-No one else seemed concerned, however, so I stayed quiet.
+No one else seemed concerned, however, so I stayed quiet and silently prayed.
 But, I kept my eyes glued to that engine, and had a white knuckle descent and landing in the thunderstorm!

-It wasn’t until years later that I saw video of a turbine engine in operation and finally understood that the flames and trailing fumes were normal, they were just made more ominous by the situation I was in at the time.
+It wasn’t until years later that I saw video of an aircraft turbine engine in operation and finally understood that the flames and trailing fumes were normal, they were just made more ominous by the situation I was in at the time.

 Growing Up and Getting Out

 After broadcast school, I returned to my parents home in Louisiana, Missouri to begin searching for work in broadcasting.
-Using the Directory of Broadcasters Manual while in North Carolina, I had compiled a short list of radio and TV stations I thought I might be interested in working with.
+Using the Directory of Broadcasters while in North Carolina, I had compiled a short list of radio and TV stations around central Missouri with whom I thought I might be interested in working.

 A few days before leaving Charlotte, I mailed postcards to each of them, listing my recent graduation and detailing my broadcast experience, which included radio stations WYFM, (Classical Music), WIST, (Rock and Roll), WBT, (Contemporary), and WSOC-TV where I ran a studio camera during the telecast of the local American Bandstand.